citp/privacy-policy-historical/s/st/str/streamatemodels.com.md

 If you do not want your personal identifying information collected, please do not submit it to us.
 If you have already submitted this information and would like for us to remove it from our records, please contact us at the email address listed at the bottom of this Statement.
 We will use reasonable efforts to delete your information from our existing files.

-When you do provide us with personal identifying information, such information will be gathered solely by Streamate, and is for use solely by Streamate.
+When you do provide us with personal identifying information, such information will be gathered solely by Streamate, and is for use solely by Streamate and trusted partners.
 At any point where personal identifying information is requested, any information that is optional to provide, rather than mandatory, will be clearly marked as such.
 We may use personal identifying information in the following ways, unless stated otherwise: we may store and process that information to better understand your needs and how we can improve our products and services; and we may use that information to contact you.
 Financial information that is collected is used to check the users' qualifications for registration and to bill the user for products and services.

 Streamate may utilize electronic newsletters to reach all or a subset of all registered users, using the email address collected.
 Users may remove themselves from such mailing lists at any time by following the instructions that shall be sent as part of any of such mailings.